aequitas-aod/aequitas_aiod_integration/README.md

 -   `python-keycloak`: A Python client for Keycloak.
 -   `PyJWT`: For decoding JSON Web Tokens (JWTs).
 -   `requests`: For making HTTP requests.
+-   `pytest`: For testing.
+-   `requests-mock`: For making HTTP requests in testing.
+-   `pytest-dotenv`: For managing environment variables in testing.